 The Boundary menu item allows you the change the size of the runway path in which you must land between.
-To change the size or the boundary, select the

-Boundary menu item from the Trainer menu.
+To add, or change the size of the boundary, select the Boundary menu item from the Trainer menu.
 A sub-menu will appear with the following options.

 - None Eliminates all boundaries.

 - Small Creates a tighter boundary which is excellent training for precise landings.

 - Medium Creates a medium-sized boundary.

-- Large Creates a large boundary.
+• Large - Creates a large boundary.